RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 Sponsors get involved with user groups for two main reasons: To recruit developers, or to market products to developers.
 Everybody wins when sponsors get involved with user groups, financially or otherwise.

-###Merging With Downtown (Chirb)
-Chirb

 ###Maintaining Focus
 Over the years, ChicagoRuby has experimented with other ventures.
 We ran a job board for awhile.
 We ran conferences related to NoSQL and mobile.
 We moved away from these because they drained our resources, and pulled us away from our core, which is Ruby.

-We continue to believe in polyglot programming, and the [polyglot night](http://www.chicagoruby.org/videos/archives/2013/12/03/ployglot-night/) in Jan 2014 was very successful.
+We continue to explore polyglot programming, and the [polyglot night](http://www.chicagoruby.org/videos/archives/2013/12/03/ployglot-night/) in Jan 2014 was very successful.
 You can expect to see another polyglot night in the future.

-###Learning from Mistakes
-Members have come to trust the ChicagoRuby organizers over the years.
+###Vetting Speakers
+Members of ChicagoRuby trust the organizers to deliver quality every month.
+I dropped the ball one month when I failed to properly vet a speaker.
+After that meeting, organizer [Dave Giunta](https://twitter.com/dgiunta) wrote the first draft of the ChicagoRuby [speaker guidelines](http://www.chicagoruby.org/about/speaker-guidelines/).

 ###The Future: RubyCaribe and LinuxBarbados
-Our newest work is happenging in the Caribbean, in the island nation of Barbados.
-[RubyCaribe](http://rubycaribe.com) and [LinuxBarbados](http://linuxbarbados.org).
+Our newest work is happenging in the Caribbean, in the island nation of Barbados: [RubyCaribe](http://rubycaribe.com) and [LinuxBarbados](http://linuxbarbados.org).
+The new ventures have introduced ChicagoRuby to work done by the [University of the West Indies at Cave Hill (UWI)](https://www.cavehill.uwi.edu/).

-With LinuxBarbadfos, we hope to follow the model that has worked well for us here in the States.
-Keep the user group (LinuxBarbados) free by charging for the conference (RubyCaribe).
-Collaborating with the University of the West Indies at Cave Hill gives the group a huge advantage.

-Dr. Colin Depradine, Dean of the University’s Faculty of Science and Technology is serious about growing the next generation of scientists and engineers in the Caribbean.
+[Dr. Colin Depradine](http://www.cavehill.uwi.edu/fst/cmp/staff/colin-depradine.aspx), Dean of the University’s Faculty of Science and Technology is serious about growing the next generation of scientists and engineers in the Caribbean.
+Dr. Depradine encourages collaboration between the sciences.
+For example, computer scientists can write software to crunch data related to solar energy research.
+Looking even further into the future, Dr. Depradine and his team have introduced children as young as eight to programming.

+UWI will also serve as host to LinuxBarbados.
+The new group will be led by [Maurice Beckles](http://cavehill.uwi.edu/fst/home.aspx), a Barbados-based open source enthusiast and IT technician at UWI.